To Footer

 Construction Documents III

-This is the third course of a four-semester studio sequence.
-Students study the methods by which commercial buildings are designed and constructed.
-Basic skills are developed relating to the implementation of determinants in this process such as program analysis, applicable codes, construction methods and materials as well as computer applications.
-Through the completion of a series of structured projects including the preparation of a set of architectural construction documents for a medium-sized building, students apply the knowledge necessary to achieve these goals.
+Elaborates upon and reinforces the knowledge and applications by which commercial buildings are designed and constructed.
+Develops basic skills relating to the implementation of determinants in this process such as program analysis, applicable codes, construction methods and materials, and computer applications.
+Requires students to apply the knowledge necessary for the completion of a series of structured projects, including the preparation of a set of architectural construction documents for a medium-sized building.
+Note: Third course of a four-semester studio sequence.
 Lecture: 2 credits (30 contact hours): Laboratory: 1 credit (45 contact hours).

 Pre-requisite: ACH 150 and ACH 185/ACH 195 or consent of instructor.